The brewery

 2022

-Lindeboom receives the Slow Brewing certificate.
-And belongs to a select circle of European Brewers striving for the very highest quality.
+Lindeboom receives the Slow Brewing certificate, joining a select group of European brewers who strive for the highest quality.

 Time is taste